International Summer School Schmalkalden (updated 18 April, 2017)

 2.b AIRLINE SCHEDULES

-* The IMAGE program ends on June 13.
+* The IMAGE program/2 week ISSS program ends on June 9.
 You can go to

-Frankfurt on Friday night and catch a plane on Saturday morning.
-Or you
+Frankfurt on Friday night (9th) and catch a plane on Saturday morning.

-can catch the train to Schmalkalden on Saturday.
+Preferably, you can catch the train from Schmalkalden to Frankfurt on Saturday.
 However, given weekend

 train schedules and travel time, you should not schedule a flight from Frankfurt